Norway Pelagic: History and main events

 Norway Pelagic ASA was established in 2007, through a merger between Domstein Pelagic, Global Fish, Bergen Fiskeindustri, Koralfisk and Bernt Hansens Eftf.
 One year later, in June 2008, the company was listed on the Oslo Stock Exchange.
 In 2009 Norway Pelagic acquired Fryseriet in Lødingen, a producer of herring products and capelin.
 In 2010, Norway Pelagic also acquired Emy Fish and Brødr Myhre, two plants in Måløy specializing in herring fillet products.

 In July 2010, Austevoll Seafood ASA bought Domstein ASA's shares, and became the largest shareholder.
 In June 2011, a merger between Austevoll Fisk AS and Norway Pelagic AS was completed to effectively integrate Austevoll's pelagic operations for human consumption, into Norway Pelagic, with compensation through a direct share placement.

-In August 2011, the company head office was relocated from Vågsøy municipality to Ålesund.
+In August 2011, the company head office was relocated from Vågsøy Municipality to Ålesund Municipality.

 In July 2013, Austevoll Seafood bought the remaining shares of Norway Pelagic and the company became a wholly owned subsidiary of Austevoll Seafood.